Faiz-programmer/FAIZ/README.md

 - [X] [Bitvavo](https://bitvavo.com/)
 - [X] [Kucoin](https://www.kucoin.com/)

-## Documentation

-We invite you to read the bot documentation to ensure you understand how the bot is working.

-Please find the complete documentation on the [freqtrade website](https://www.freqtrade.io).

 ## Features

 - [x] **Based on Python 3.9+**: For botting on any operating system - Windows, macOS and Linux.